levoxtrip/PKB/docs/topics/learn.md

 ## Play

 Inject something playful to make the learning more fun.

+## Recovery
+The passive passive elements of practice is as important as the active.

 ## Tutorial
 Watch Tutorials with full focus and mindfullness
 Note down steps by hand